 - Packages up to 108 inches in length.
 If they are 108 inches in length, they must not have a girth of more than 67 inches.

-Parcel shipping has come a long way since The Pony Express.
+Parcel shipping has come a long way since the Pony Express.
 Modern parcel packages can be sent via ground or air transport, and unlike other shipping methods they are not shipped on pallets.
-It’s important to weigh the option of parcel shipping against LTL.
+It’s important to weigh the option of parcel shipping against LTL (less-than-truckload).
 Many shippers overlook opportunities to convert minimum charge LTL shipments into parcel shipments (or vice versa), which can lead to cost savings.
-The right 3PL company will analyze your freight profiles to determine the most cost efficient shipping option that fits your needs.
+The right 3PL (third party logistics) company will analyze your freight profiles to determine the most cost efficient shipping option that fits your needs.

 Parcel shipping also often goes hand-in-hand with fulfillment services, something we offer at King.
 Outsourcing fulfillment frees your team from handling inventory storage as well as the hustle and bustle of picking, packing, and shipping items via parcel delivery.